emory-cs-infovis-master/scrollytelling/README.md

 ## <a name="interactivity">3.
 Adding some interactivity</a>

-For the final part of the tutorial we are going to introuduce some interactivity.
+For the final part of the tutorial we are going to introduce some interactivity.
 In the final verse I would like add the ability to click on the word _red_ in the text and when this happens to highlight the red bar in the chart.
 We already have a function that does this highlighting so all we need to do now is find a way to trigger it when we click on the word in verse 4.
-To achieve this we are going to wrap the word in a \<span> element and give it a specific class name:
+To achieve this we are going to wrap the word in a `<span>` element and give it a specific class name:

 ```html
 <ul class="verse" id="verse4">